Solver Max logo

 The objective function alternatives are:

-- Equation (1b): Sum the sorted values variables multiplied by the position of the variables in the list.
+• Equation (1b): Sum the sorted values variables multiplied by the position of the variables in the list.
 The idea is that when the list is sorted, this objective function will have its maximum value – since we're sorting in ascending order.
 Therefore, we maximize this objective function.
-Minimization will also work – because the feasible solution is unique – though maximization makes more intuitive sense.
+Minimization will also work – because the optimal solution is unique – though maximization makes more intuitive sense.

 We think of Equation (1b) as giving the solver some "traction" in seeking better solutions.
 That is, having an objective function that improves as the list becomes closer to sorted will – hopefully – help the solver.
 In this situation, all solutions are infeasible until the unique optimal solution is found, so the solver can use the objective function only as a bound.
 In other situations, an alternative objective function may lead to faster progress through feasible solutions towards an optimal solution.